-While your AC system is made to withstand the elements, including rain and wind damage, sometimes you need to call your AC repair technician to inspect possible damage.
-If your air conditioning unit sits in standing water, due to a torrential downpour or other unexpected issues, it can cause terrible damage to the moving parts and electrical pieces.
-The water usually has to reach about a foot in depth to affect your air conditioning system, but if there has been any flooding period, call Rolf Griffin Service Experts Heating & Air Conditioning for a safety inspection right away.
+While your air conditioning unit is built to withstand the elements, including rain and storm damage, there are times when you need to call your AC repair technician to inspect possible damage.
+If your air conditioning unit sits in standing water, due to flooding or other unexpected issues, it can cause serious damage to the moving parts and electrical components.
+The water usually has to reach about a foot in depth to affect your air conditioning system, but if there has been any flooding whatsoever, call Rolf Griffin Service Experts for an AC inspection immediately.

-For a full air conditioner inspection and safety check, call Rolf Griffin Service Experts Heating & Air Conditioning today and we’ll make sure your air conditioner is operating safely and efficiently.
+For a full AC inspection and safety check, call Rolf Griffin Service Experts today and we’ll make sure your AC system is operating safely and efficiently.
 Help keep your family safe during storm season and make sure to follow these guidelines if your area is under a serious storm warning.

 Student loan debt in the United States has been a growing concern for many years.
 Today’s total student debt soars over $1.7 trillion, with the average college graduate owing $20,000 to $25,000.
 If you’re contemplating your educational journey or counseling someone who is, it’s important to...
 Continue reading